aberamseyer/bible-reading-challenge/README.md

 ## Migrations
 Any scripts in the `migration` directory are meant to be run-once for a particular purpose (e.g., initiating streaks mid-challenge).
 See comments in each file.

-Numbers indicate the order in which scripts were created and the data changed
+Numbers indicate the order in which scripts were created and the date changed.

+From the root of the project, run `extras/dump-schema.sh` to save the current database schema to `migrations/schema.sql`